sjpatel21/AWorkEfficientGpuAlgorithmForLevelSetSegmentation/README.md

 <a href='http://graphics.stanford.edu/~mlrobert/publications/hpg_2010/'>![Alt text](/documentation/results/Brainweb-3D-Composite-1-6.png)</a>

-This repository contains a C++/CUDA implementation of our paper A Work-Efficient GPU Algorithm for Level Set Segmentation.
+This repository contains a C++/CUDA implementation of our paper <a href='http://graphics.stanford.edu/~mlrobert/publications/hpg_2010/'>A Work-Efficient GPU Algorithm for Level Set Segmentation</a>.

 ### Disclaimer